postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 Domain capture allows you to identify and manage all user accounts in Postman that have been created with your organization’s domains and subdomains.
 With this feature, you can consolidate all of your organization's Postman users into a single Postman team and ensure that any new users that sign up for Postman with your domain are automatically added.

 You must be a [Postman team admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to enable domain capture for your team.
-Your team must also have [SSO](/docs/administration/sso/admin-sso/) and [SCIM provisioning](/docs/administration/managing-your-team/configuring-scim/) configured prior to setting up domain capture.
+Your team must also have [SSO](/docs/administration/sso/admin-sso/) configured and alternative auth methods (Postman or Google login) disabled prior to setting up domain capture.

 ## Contents